GPlates/gplately/README.md

 ### The `PlateModelManager` object

-... was designed as a substitute of `DataServer` object.
-The `PlateModelManager` object can be used to download and manage the plate reconstruction model files.
+... was introduced as an alternative/substitute to the `DataServer` object.
+The `PlateModelManager` object can be used to download and manage plate reconstruction models.

 ```
   pm_manager = PlateModelManager()